xing/java-beetle/README.md

 ###### Spring Integration

-Spring users can directly use the provided Spring Integration [dependency](https://nexus.dc.xing.com/#browse/browse:sysarch-snapshots:com%2Fxing%2Fbeetle) by adding it to their dependencies (`pom.xml` or `gradle.build` for instance).

 Spring Integration module defines a `BeetleConnectionFactory` bean (as `@ConditionalOnMissingBean`) extending from `com.rabbitmq.client.ConnectionFactory`, so by default Beetle Client will be used to communicate with RabbitMQ brokers unless another `ConnectionFactory` is configured.